SanderMertens/flecs/Manual.md

 }
 ```

 When a column contains shared data, a system should not access the data as an array.
-Colummns that are guaranteed to be shared are columns with the `CONTAINER` modifier, `SYSTEM` modifier or `ENTITIY` modifier.
+Colummns that are guaranteed to be shared are columns with the `PARENT` modifier, `SYSTEM` modifier or `ENTITIY` modifier.
 In this case, a system should treat the column pointer as an ordinary pointer instead of an array:

 ```c
 void Move(ecs_rows_t *rows) {